Aristarchus ≈ 250 BC, the size of the sun

 Image

-Aristarchus wanted to compare the radius of the sun to the radius of the earth.
+Aristarchus wanted to compare the sizes of the sun and the earth.

 Exercise 1